grburgess/popsynth/docs/notebooks/aux.md

 # Auxiliary Samplers

-Along with sampling the spatial and luminosity distributions, auxiliary properties and be sampled that both depend on and/or influence the luminosity.
+Along with sampling the spatial and luminosity distributions, auxiliary properties and be sampled that both depend on and/or influence the luminosity as well each other.
+This allows you to build up arbitrailiy complex dependencies between parameters which can lead to diverse populations.

 ```python